Technical director

 A technical director (TD) is usually a senior technical person within e.g. a software company, engineering firm, film studio, theatre company or television studio.
-This person usually has the highest level of skill within a specific technical field.
+They are responsible for overseeing and coordinating all the technical aspects within the project or organization they are a part of.
+The title of technical director is used across a wide range of industries such as software development, television and film production, theatre, game development, and live events.

-It is also a common alternative title in association football for the position of Sporting director.
+While responsibilities may vary between industries, technical directors in general supervise technical staff and guide the technical processes, while also collaborating with lead roles to ensure that technical aspects align with the overall goal set in place.
+For example, in theatre and live productions a technical director will work with scenic designers and directors to draft plans, select materials, and prepare the venue for a both safe and efficient production.
+In television or film technical directors oversee the technical crews and equipment being used, while in software and engineering they will manage the technical pipelines and overall production workflows.

 Software

-In software development, a technical director is typically responsible for the successful creation and delivery of the company's product to the marketplace by managing technical risks and opportunities; making key software design and implementation decisions with the development teams, scheduling of tasks including tracking dependencies, managing change requests, and guaranteeing quality of deliveries and educating the team on technical best practices.
+In software development, a technical director is typically responsible for the successful creation, delivery, and implementation of the company's product to the marketplace by managing technical risks and opportunities; making key software design and implementation decisions with the development teams, scheduling of tasks including tracking dependencies, managing change requests, and guaranteeing quality of deliveries and educating the team on technical best practices.
+They work closely with software developers to ensure timely completion of the project and that it is within the budget.
+They will also provide high level supervision and technical support to the development teams.